The total number of points of attachment to the central element

 Two different geometries are possible.
 The tetrahedron is the

-with metal ions having a d8 electronic
+having a d8 electronic configuration.

 The chemistry of molecules centred around a tetrahedral C atom is